Your cookie preferences

 How can I tell if I'm with an IGT?

-If you are simply curious if you are on an IGT network or not, you can refer to your gas meter number: Gas meter numbers beginning with the number 74, 75, 76 or 77 are IGT UK numbers.
+If you're want to know if you're on an IGT network or not, you can refer to your gas meter number.
+If it begins with the number 74, 75, 76 or 77, you're on an IGT network.

 The letters "IGT" may also appear on your bill if your gas is supplied by an independent gas transporter.
 You can often find your gas meter number, also referred to as your MPRN or meter point reference number, on your energy bill.
 The number will usually be between six and ten digits long.